quickstrom/quickstrom/README.md

-To run the tests, you need to have a built version of the [dsl](dsl) package, and set the
-`PURESCRIPT_WEBCHECK` environment variable to the package's output directory.
+To run the tests, you need to have a built version of the [dsl](dsl) package, and set the `PURESCRIPT_QUICKSTROM` environment variable to the package's output directory.

 The good news is, if you're running a `nix-shell` from the root of